vega/vega-lite/site/docs/encoding.md

 {:#mark-prop-value-def}
 ### Mark Property Value Definition

-In addition to the constant `value`, [value definitions](#value-def) of mark properties channels can include the `condition` property to specify conditional logic.
+In addition to the constant [`value` definitions](#value-def) of mark properties channels can include the `condition` property to specify conditional logic.

 {% include table.html props="condition" source="ConditionalLegendValueDef" %}